Wolox/express-js-bootstrap/generators/app/templates/README.md

 before in [Database configuration](#database-configuration).
 Also you need to run the migrations in this exclusive testing database each time you have new ones, you can do this by running the command `npm run migrations-test`.
 Once you have all the above done you can run your tests with the following command: `npm test`.
 For more information refeer to the documentation of <% if(testing === 'mocha-chai') {%>[Mocha](https://mochajs.org/) and [Chai](https://www.chaijs.com/).<%}%><% if(testing === 'jest-supertest') {%>[Jest](https://jestjs.io/docs/en/getting-started).<%}%>
+<% if(orm.sequelize && testing === 'jest-supertest') {%>
+#### Factory Girl

+To simplify your tests, you can call the `factoryByModel('nameOfModel')` function in `factory_by_models.js` on your code, then, `factory.build('nameOfModel')` and it will define a json object with the attributes form the model you've passed as parameter taking random values.
+If you want to acceed to the object created, the vaules created will be on its `dataValues` field.
+Remember that you have to create a model before, and the `nameOfModel` will be the one you will have on the database (which is the first parameter on `sequelize.define()`).

+Also, it takes values predefined in the `type` field (Sequelize Datatype) and the validations you have in your MODEL (`validate` field),so if you want to validate those values on middlewares or somewhere else, factoryByModel won't take this in count.
+We strongly recommend to check if those validations cover the cases you expect, and if it doesn't, you can add your own code on this file (or just define a new factory).
+<%}%>
 #### Debugging
 As we know, a NodeJS application is not something easy to debug and because of that we've added the `--inspect` flag to make it simpler.
 Chrome DevTools will get started when running your app using the start script (`npm start`), making your debugging easier.